tolltim/masterthesis-lin-tim/README.md

 This repo contains the random forest model which was built for my masterthesis based on various open source data input.

 ### Installation
-1. clone the repo: git clone <repo>
+1. clone the repo: git clone <https://github.com/tolltim/masterthesis-lin-tim.git>
-2. navigate to the cloned repo: cd <repo>
+2. navigate to the cloned repo: cd <location of repo>
 3. Install the required packages: pip install -r requirements.txt
 4. Change the parameters in the get_config* in rf_model.py if necessary
-5. Run the rf_model.py and answer the questions for the model based on the input (hyperparameter tuning, selection of features and dataset splitting)
+5. Run the rf_model_au.py and answer the questions for the model based on the input (hyperparameter tuning, selection of features** and dataset splitting)

 *To change the parameters of the rf model, look at the picture in the repo or the train-data/variables.csv and choose numbers to predict the speed data.
 The target features can be selected with the same way

+**If using all features for prediction, this model is not a prediction model anymore, because the target variables are predicting

 ### Get data
 the folder get-data has all the scripts which were used to get the open source data.